 Post idea-stage startups succeed because they’ve taken their “why” and crafted a clear “how”, and the best ones do it by using behavioral science and product manager methodology on their internal product.
 Some call it culture.
 We think it’s something more.
 We’ve watched generalists naturally apply these principles for success.

-We use the fundamental principles of behavioral science most often used by product leaders building your customer-facing products to create ideal operating systems and working environments for scaling startups.
+We use the fundamental principles of behavioral science most often used by product leaders building customer-facing products to create ideal operating systems and working environments for scaling startups.
 The byproduct of your internal product is your culture.
 And once you're a startup of more than one person, you have a culture that affects your ability to grow.
-Our work fundamentally builds your culture, bit by bit.
+Our work fundamentally builds your culture, system by system.

 The tools you choose affect every part of your external product.
 We know them all and know how to use them.